shehan-shyaminda/SHEHAN-SHYAMINDA/README.md

   Hi, I'm Dinuka Shehan, Computer Engineer & Software Developer from Sri-Lanka
   <br>
   <br>
-  🔬 I'm currently studying for a computing degree in National Institite of Business Management
+  🔬 I'm currently studying for a computing degree in National Institite of Business Management (NIBM)
   <br>
   💻 I love writing code and learn anythings about it
   <br>